 Changing the source control authentication username

 If you'd like to update a saved connection to a new username (e.g. update your GitHub user that is linked to Gearset), you'll need to remove the connection and clear your cache before adding the new username.

 You can clear your cache by doing any one of the following:

-- Revoking the OAuth token in the original source control connection
+Revoking the OAuth token in the original source control connection.